 The story of the ILC does not end at 500 GeV, or even at 1 TeV.
-For the studies that we have described in this report, the ILC will create new international laboratory with substantial capabilities and infrastructure.
-It will be a major world center for particle physics, especially supporting the rapid growth of particle physics research in the Asia-Pacific region.
+For the studies that we have described in this report, the ILC will create a new international laboratory with substantial capabilities and infrastructure.
+It will be a major world center for particle physics.
+If the ILC is constructed in Japan, this laboratory will play a large role in furthering the current rapid growth of physics research in the Asia-Pacific region.